-On January 1, 20X2, 'Extended' Corporation purchased equipment for $200,000 \in$.
-In scenarios a-c) the machine has a salvage value of $30,000 \in$.
+On January 1, 20X2, 'Extended' Corporation purchased equipment for $200,000 \in$ .
+The machine has a salvage value of $20,000 \in$ .

 Prepare a table for the annual depreciation expense, accumulated depreciation and related calculations for each year for the following cases.
 Scenarios: